Ruchika8/Effective-JAVA-Summary/README.md

 * Unlike constructors, they have names
 * Unlike constructors, they are not required to create a new object each time they're invoked.
 Such classes have control over the instances created.
 Allow a class to guarantee that it is singleton, or non instantiable.
 Used by Boolean.valueOf as it never creates an object!
-* Unlike constructors, they can return an object of any subtype of their return type
+* Unlike constructors, they can return an object of any subtype of their return type.
+Good practise as one should always work with abstraction, rather than concrete types.
-* They reduce verbosity of creating parameterized type instances
+* Class of returned object can vary from call to call as a function of input parameters.
+EnumSet class has only static factories.
+If Enum provided to the of factory method has 65 elements return one set else return another.
+The subclasses are hidden from user.
+Factories only return superclass.

 **_DISADVANTAGES_**

 * If providing only static factory methods, classes without public or protected constructors cannot be subclassed (encourage to use composition instead inheritance).
-* They are not readily distinguishable from other static methods (Some common names (each with a different pourpose) are: valueOf, of, getInstance, newInstance, getType and newType)
+* They are not readily distinguishable from other static methods (Some common names (each with a different pourpose) are: valueOf, of, getInstance(may return same instance), newInstance/create(return new instance always), getType and newType)

 ```java